Hesamsrk/crypto-wallet/README.md

 ## Introduction

-A hot cryptocurrency wallet that features an innovative approach in creating the master‑seed used in <a href="https://github.com/bitcoin/bips/blob/master/bip-0032/derivation.png">BIP 32 HD-wallets</a>.
+A cross-platform cryptocurrency wallet for mobile devices featuring an alternative approach to <a href="https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki">BIP39 mnemonics</a> in creating the master-seed used in <a href="https://github.com/bitcoin/bips/blob/master/bip-0032/derivation.png">BIP 32 HD-wallets</a>, that improves user experience and security.

 ## Implementation
 The initial implementation is under development for Android and IOS devices, using React‑native.